madrez-mohammadi/infrastructure-operations-playbook/CURRENT_STATE.md

 Known Issues:

-- Real DNS case does not exist yet.
+- Basic Network Troubleshooting Runbook does not exist yet.
-- DHCP/IP conflict case does not exist yet.
+- New PC Setup Checklist does not exist yet.
-- Runbooks do not exist yet.